Eugen Bleuler

 Primary symptoms are described as integral to the disease mechanism.
 The secondary symptoms are defined as response to the affected psychic interaction with the external and internal worlds.
 Furthermore, he observed that schizophrenic patients with acute symptoms have a better prognosis than those with less severe but long lasting symptoms.

-Coining term Schizophrenia
+Coining Term: Schizophrenia

 Bleuler coined the term schizophrenia from the Greek words “schizein”, meaning splitting, and “phren”, originally signifying “diaphragm” but symbolizing the “soul, spirit, mind;” in Ancient Greece, the diaphragm was believed to be the house of the mind.